Telecommunications in San Marino: Telenet

-Note: In addition the four Italian mobile network operators Iliad, TIM, Vodafone and Wind Tre can be received in San Marino.
+Created in 1999, it is the second fixed-line telephone operator in the Republic, and offers alternative Internet services to those offered by the former monopolist Telecom Italia San Marino.

 Television and radio

-San Marino has only one television network, San Marino RTV, which is owned by a company with the same name.
+San Marino has only one television station, San Marino RTV, which is owned by a company with the same name.
 In 1997, there were approximately 9,000 television sets in the country.

 San Marino has two radio networks, Radio San Marino and Radio San Marino Classic, also owned by San Marino RTV.
 In 1997, there were approximately 16,000 radios in San Marino.

 Internet

 In 2010 there were 17,000 Internet users in San Marino.
-San Marino's internet domain is .sm.
+San Marino's Internet domain is .sm.